 Common causes of a pulled stomach muscle include unaccustomed abdominal strength exercises (eg. Crunches) and high intensity or sudden abdominal loading (eg. Sneezing or coughing).

 Symptoms begin within a few hours to two days after the overload.

-Like any muscle injury, the pain can be aggravated by activating or stretching the muscle.
+Like any muscle injury, the pain from a pulled stomach muscle can be aggravated by activating or stretching the muscle.

 Non-muscle causes, such as digestive issues, may worsen overnight and cause discomfort during sleep.

 Sitting down puts the muscles in a shortened, relaxed position and reduces or eliminates symptoms.

 Conversely, symptoms caused by abdominal organs can worsen in sitting.